emscripten-core/emscripten/site/source/docs/introducing_emscripten/about_emscripten.rst

 Emscripten generates fast code!
 Its default output format is `asm.js <http://asmjs.org>`_ , a highly optimizable subset of JavaScript that can execute at close to native speed in many cases (check out the `current benchmark results <http://arewefastyet.com/#machine=11&view=breakdown&suite=asmjs-ubench>`_ or run the :ref:`benchmark tests <emscripten-benchmark-tests>` yourself).
 Optimized Emscripten code has also been `shown to have <http://mozakai.blogspot.com/2011/11/code-size-when-compiling-to-javascript.html>`_ a similar *effective size* to native code, when both are gzipped.

-For a better understanding of just how how fast and fluid Emscripten-ported code can be, check out the `Dead Trigger 2 <http://beta.unity3d.com/jonas/DT2/>`_ and `Angrybots <http://beta.unity3d.com/jonas/AngryBots/>`_ demos above.
+For a better understanding of just how fast and fluid Emscripten-ported code can be, check out the `Dead Trigger 2 <http://beta.unity3d.com/jonas/DT2/>`_ and `Angrybots <http://beta.unity3d.com/jonas/AngryBots/>`_ demos above.

 .. _about-emscripten-toolchain: